drawrowfly/tiktok-scraper/.github/ISSUE_TEMPLATE/bug_report.md

 - Used method
 - Used options
 - If scraping from a profile.
 Did you checked if profile is Public?
 Scraper won't work with Private profiles!
+- Preferably provide URL to the profile,hashtag,video and etc page

 **Screenshots**
 If applicable, add screenshots to help explain your problem.